Katsugachi/Contomo/README.md

 # Contomo
-The absolute best pomodoro timer I could make.
-Engineered to be as scientifically effective as possible <br>
+A pomodoro timer engineered with scientifically proven design principles and mechanics to be as effective as possible